realitix/vulkan/README.md

 You can checkout my blog, I speak about *vulkan*:
 [Blog](https://realitix.github.io)

+## Stay in touch

+You can contact me by opening issue (bug or interesting discussion about the project).
+If you want a fast and pleasant talk, join the irc channel:
+`##vulkan` (I'm realitix).
+I'm connected from 9AM to 6PM (France).

 ## History

 This module comes from a long journey.
 I have first created [CVulkan](https://github.com/realitix/cvulkan).